Aftermath of the Grenfell Tower fire: Community response

 People in the immediate area and from across London rallied to assist victims of the fire.
 Donations of food, water, toys, and clothes were made.
 St Clement's Church, Treadgold Street and St James' Church, Norlands, in the Deanery of Kensington, provided shelter for people evacuated from their homes, as did nearby mosques and temples.

-Notting Hill Methodist Church near to Grenfell tower became a focus of tributes and held regular vigils for the victims.
+Several churches on Notting Hill participated in relief funding.
+The Methodist Church near Grenfell tower became a focus of tributes and held regular vigils for the victims.
+St Sava's parish offered hall space and raised £2700 for the victims.

 Nearby Queens Park Rangers F.C. offered their Loftus Road venue as a relief centre and accepted donations of food, drink and clothing from the local community, and other nearby football clubs Brentford and Fulham also offered their stadiums as relief centres.

 Government response

 The Prime Minister, Theresa May, said she was saddened and called for a cross-government meeting, and a meeting with the Civil Contingencies Secretariat.

 May made a private visit to Grenfell Tower to speak with London Fire Brigade commissioner Dany Cotton and other members of the emergency services, though not with any survivors.
 Following this, she announced a full public inquiry into the fire.
 On the same day, the government issued information including details of a dedicated benefits line and a fund to support the survivors.
 The government confirmed Bellwin scheme financial assistance would be available to the council.

 May made a visit to some of the victims at the Chelsea and Westminster Hospital.
 On a second visit that day, May visited St Clement's Church which had been set up as a relief centre.
 From there she announced a £5 million fund for victims of the fire and promised that residents would be given new housing, as close to Grenfell Tower as possible, "as far as possible within the borough, or in neighbouring boroughs", within the next three weeks.
 Some people proceeded to shout "coward", "murderer" and "shame on you" at her.
 Minor scuffles broke out.

-On 18 June 2017 an announcement followed that all those made homeless would receive £5,500, with each household to be given at least £500 in cash and £5,000 paid into an account.
+On 18 June 2017, an announcement followed that all those made homeless would receive £5,500, with each household to be given at least £500 in cash and £5,000 paid into an account.

 The government also announced details of how the £5 million fund would be spent.
 This included funds to support people in temporary accommodation, a discretionary fund to help with funeral costs, and funding to help with residents' legal representation.
 An extra £1.5 million was promised for emergency services' mental health support.